secfree/secfree.github.io/_posts/2019-10-28-verion-upgrade-strategy-for-tool-thousands-jobs.md

 - The cost of the first strategy is too high.
 For example, if we upgrade "m" jobs with "v_a -> v_a+1 -> ... -> v_b", we need to do "m * (b - a)" upgrading units.
 If using the second strategy, we only need to do "v_a -> v_b", the upgrading units number is "m".
 - However, having too many versions at the same time will also magnify the maintain cost and risk.
 So we need to do batch upgrading for jobs which is too much behind.

 Actually, I think the first strategy is just like streaming processing - process each message when receiving it.
-While the second strategy likes batch processing, we can control the batch size and decide the processing time, which is of course has a lower cost and easy to maintain.
+While the second strategy likes batch processing, we can control the batch size and decide the processing time, which of course has a lower cost and easier to maintain.